A Quick Introduction

 Step 2: Access the Applications Section

-• In the policy editor, navigate to the Applications section.
+- Once in the policy editor, head over to the Applications section.

 Step 3: Select Play Store Apps